ibtisam-iq/nectar/database_conf.md

 The default configuration for MySQL can be found in `/etc/mysql/my.cnf`, which may `!includedir` additional directories such as **`/etc/mysql/conf.d`** or `/etc/mysql/mysql.conf.d`.

-### Ensure that the firewall allows incoming traffic on port 3306.
-For example:
-sudo ufw allow 3306

 ### How to access?

 1. `mysql://localhost:3306/database_name`